TrentDL/GameDesignII_MultiplayerLevelProject/README.md

 # HOW TO PLAY (Ironwail version)
-any other version of quake may not work the steam version did not, at least for me.
+any other version of quake may not work.
+The steam version did not, at least for me.

 **1. Buy Quake 1**